OpenSourceEconomics/epp_topics/src/epp_topics/pandas/creating_variables/screencast/slides.md

 ---

-# When can you loop?
+# When is it okay to loop?

 <div class="grid grid-cols-2 gap-12">
 <div>